 Principal Payment Date means the date on which any principal on a Series is due other than by reason of redemption.

+Proceed Percentage means the percentage of a Pledged Project Obligation identified by the Board from time to time as the Proceed Percentage.

 Qualified Swap Agreement means a contract or agreement wherein the payments required thereunder (other than payments of fees and expenses and termination payments which shall in all cases be payable on a subordinate basis) are payable from Pledged Revenues on a parity with the payment of a Series, including, without limitation, any interest rate swap agreement, currency swap agreement, forward payment conversion agreement or futures contract, any contract providing for payments based on levels of, or changes in, interest rates, currency exchange rates, stock or other indices, any contract to exchange cash flows or a series of payments, or any contract, including, without limitation, an interest rate floor or cap, or an option, put or call, to hedge payment, currency, rate, spread or similar exposure, between IBank and the counterparty to the Qualified Swap Agreement, provided that in each case (i) the notional amount of the Qualified Swap Agreement shall not exceed the principal amount of the related Series or portion thereof or the amount of such investments, as applicable, and (ii) IBank shall have received a Rating Confirmation with respect to the Bonds.

 Rating Agency means, each or collectively, Fitch, Moody's and S&P.